chr15m/twiiit.com/README.md

 <!-- ui goes here -->

+There are currently <!-- instances --> instances online.

 [Nitter](https://nitter.net/) is an alternative frontend for Twitter.
 There are many [public nitter instances](https://github.com/zedeus/nitter/wiki/Instances) which have varying levels of uptime.
 Some instances are rate limited, presumably due to high demand.